-For months, public health experts have been calling for paid sick leave to help slow the spread of COVID-19.
+Since the beginning of the pandemic, public health experts have been calling for paid sick leave to help slow the spread of COVID-19.
 Workers without paid sick days are the people we have relied on most during the pandemic.
 They have cared for our seniors, served us food, cleaned our buildings, and bagged our groceries.
 But when they get sick, or when their child wakes up with a sore throat, they must make an impossible choice, because staying home to recover or care for their child means giving up their pay.
 It could mean not being able to make the rent, not being able to pay the bills, not being able to buy groceries.

 An estimated 60 per cent of Ontarians do not have permanent paid sick days, and that number is much higher among low-income workers, in sectors like food service, hospitality and retail, and among racialized or immigrant people.